Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: Composite features

 Negation operator s.a.\ ($\neg$) is beneficial for sub-population specification, e.g.

 corresponds to all married females without children.
 This sub-population can be equivalently described using the difference operator:

-which entails to be a matter of style unless algorithmic execution details of the operators are assumed.
-For instance, it can be assumed that in intermediate computation the $-$ operator is operated directly on the set of married females rather than the set of all females. \\
+which entails to be a matter of style unless algorithmic execution details of the operators are assumed\footnote{e.g.\ if assumed that within an intermediate computation the ($-$) operator is executed directly on the set of married females rather than the set of all females as the case when employing ($\cap$) instead}. \\

-Generally, any of the features $f_i$ and $f_j$ in Equation \ref{eq:Pfog} can be either elementary or non-elementary and the definition is recursive allowing the construction of an arbitrary set of non-elementary features.
-For example, the sub-population